UCANR-IGIS/ParseDroneImgs/README.md

 ## Usage

-The provides the following options
+The script provides the following options

 - whether to create subdirectories for each flight
 - whether to move or copy files into flight subdirector